 15. “I wish I had known that everyone doesn’t completely lose feeling.”

 “I was so against an epidural because I wanted to be in control of my birth experience.
 The hospital told me it would be best to get it after my labor had been going on for so long, so I waited.
 Once I got it, I was still very in control and did not lose total feeling at all.”
-As this mom said, some women are afraid that they will lose complete feeling.
-If you talk to your anesthesiologist about this, they can hopefully give you the right dose to take away the pain, but it still allows you to move your legs on your own in bed.
+As this mom said, some women are afraid of losing complete feeling.
+If you talk to your anesthesiologist about this, they can hopefully give you the correct dose to remove the pain, but it still allows you to move your legs on your own in bed.

 16. “I wish I had known not to let the resident do it!”

 A mom shared, “It took the resident five times to get the epidural right.
 Had I known, I would have insisted on the attending doctor.
 It’s not something to mess around with.
 Still, it was the best decision I made to get it, and I had no pain!”

 Another mom said, “The on-call anesthesiologist was terrible at them . . .
 She had to try six different times, six separate needles, and she didn’t communicate at all with me, so I wasn’t expecting it and flinched.
 Because of this, I had really bad spinal fluid leakage.
 I told them to stop and that I didn’t want it, but it was turning into an emergency, and they wouldn’t let my husband back in the room for it.”

 17. “I wish I knew that it doesn’t always work for everyone.”